esteinig/sketchy/README.md

 ## Reference sketches

 Species-wide reference sketches are available for *S. aureus* and *K. pneumoniae*.
-Please keep in mind that `Sketchy` is primarily a streaming algorithm and bottlenecked by sketch queries with `Mash`.
-This means that prediction speeds are sufficiently fast for online predictions for smaller sketches (e.g. M 10,000 genomes, ~ 100 reads/second) but  for large sketches and analyses over 100,000 reads or so, total runtime can be excruciating.

-Fortunately, we generally don't need that many reads to make confident predictions.
-When using species-wise reference sketches with tens of thousands of genomes on large read sets use `head` or `--limit` options in the command line clients to predict on the first few thousands reads (`sketchy run --limit 3000` or `cat test.fq | head -12000 | sketchy-rs`) which should be sufficient for initial analysis.
-Run long analyses on higher read limits in a `screen` of your flavour.
-Smaller reference sketches by lineage or created from local collections should always be sufficiently fast for online prediction on MinION / Flongle / GridION.

 PE Illumina data from ENA were collected with `pathfinder survey` and run through the `pf-core/pf-survey` pipeline: QC -> species typing with `Kraken2` -> `Skesa` assembly with `Shovill` -> genotyping with `Kleborate`, `SCCion`, `Mykrobe`.
 Final data was fiiltered and prepared into genotype reference indices and assemblies were used to build reference sketches with `Mash`.

-Sketch names are addressable in the `sketchy run` function and are constructed in the pattern `prefix_kmersize_sketchsize`.
+Sketch names are addressable in the `sketchy run` function and are constructed in the pattern `prefix_{kmer}_{size}`.
 Prediction ability is not uniform across genotype features, and it is strongly suggested to validate on nanopore reference collections (hybrid assemblies, phenotypes if included).
 We provide data on validation sets for *S. aureus* and *K. pneumoniae* but lack nanopore data for appropriate validation of other species.
 If you have such data and are interested in making it available for us to create and validate reference sketches for other pathogens, please let us know.

 ### :closed_umbrella: Staphylococcus aureus